 The following links will complement your UPSC preparation:

-Green skills are those skills needed to adapt processes, services and products to climate change and the environmental regulations and requirements related to it.
-They include the knowledge, abilities, values and attitudes needed to live in, develop and support a sustainable and resource-efficient society.
-These skills are required in areas such as such as Renewable energy, Wastewater treatment, Climate resilient cities, Green construction, Solid waste management etc
+Green skills are those skills needed to adapt processes, services, and products to climate change and the environmental regulations and requirements related to it.
+They include the knowledge, abilities, values, and attitudes needed to live in, develop and support a sustainable and resource-efficient society.
+These skills are required in areas such as Renewable energy, climate change readiness, Wastewater treatment, Climate-resilient cities, Green construction, Solid waste management, etc.

 - India would need around 10.4 crores of new workforces by the year 2022, in various sectors and hence skill development is essential to meet the demand.

 - The trainees of this programme can also be exposed for the expertise on wildlife conservation, nurseries, horticulture etc. and can be absorbed with the Department of Environment and Forests of the State Governments as well.